rutwikvj/Exploring-NYC-Taxi/nyc_yellow.md

 ```
 ANS: ![image](https://user-images.githubusercontent.com/87647766/127478765-76359d0b-e77b-4bb1-ac15-5dfe08b2a287.png)

 We have to consider the years only 2016 and 2017.
-Also there are erroneous vendor, hence only vendors 1 and 2 must be considered.
+Also there are erroneous vendors, hence only vendors 1 and 2 must be considered.

 # Business Questions
   *  Which vendor covered a higher distance of trips: Creative Mobile Technologies(1) or VeriFone Inc(2) ?